daremes/au-plugin-template/README.md

 cmake --build . --config Release
 ```

-> **Note for macOS 15 SDK users:** The project pins the deployment target to macOS 13.0 and forces JUCE to use ScreenCaptureKit when none is supplied (by setting both JUCE cache options and the `JUCE_USE_SCREEN_CAPTURE_KIT` define).
-This keeps JUCE's helper tools (including `juceaide`) building against the latest SDK where CoreGraphics screen capture APIs have been removed.
+> **Note for macOS 15 SDK users:** The project pins the deployment target to macOS 13.0 and forces JUCE to use ScreenCaptureKit when none is supplied.
+The ScreenCaptureKit switches are pushed onto JUCE's cache variables **and** the juceaide/module targets directly so the helper tooling also avoids the removed CoreGraphics APIs.
 If you need a different target, override it at configure time via `-DCMAKE_OSX_DEPLOYMENT_TARGET=14.0` (or another supported version).

 The resulting plug-in binaries can be found under `build/CosmicGrainDelay_artefacts`.
 Copy the appropriate format (e.g. `.vst3`, `.component`, or standalone app) to your plug-in folder.